-Mittagong Antiques Centre is a treasure trove of collectables, while Sturt Craft Centre is a hub of contemporary craft and design – you can explore its shop and gallery.
-Relax in an atmospheric cafe or a classic country pub such as the Mittagong Hotel or Lion Rampant Hotel.
+Go hunting for antiques at Mittagong Antiques Centre, a treasure trove of collectables, while Sturt Gallery & Studios is a hub of contemporary craft and design with a shop and gallery.
+Afterwards, relax with a coffee at The Shaggy Cow, enjoy a pie from Gumnut Patisserie, or stop for lunch at a classic country pub such as the Mittagong Hotel or the Highlands Hotel.

-The surrounding landscape is ideal for walking and cycling.
-Walk to the Nattai Gorge lookout via the Box Vale Mine walking track, which follows an old railway line through a tunnel to views of the Nattai Gorge.
-Or enjoy a picnic in the Lake Alexandra Reserve, where there’s a shared lakeside path.
+The lush green hills abound with walking and cycling trails.
+Head to the spectacular Nattai Gorge lookout via the Box Vale Mine walking track, an easy 4.4km circular walk that follows an old railway line through a tunnel to breathtaking views.
+Enjoy a picnic in the magnificent Lake Alexandra Reserve or hike up extinct volcanic peak Mount Gibraltar.